thibaultcha/lua-cassandra/README.md

 ## Tools

-This module can also use various tools for code quality, they can easily be installed from Luarocks by running:
+This module can also use various tools for documentation and code quality, they can easily be installed from Luarocks by running:

 ```
 $ make dev